 The metaphor is derived from Hegel’s preface to the Phenomenology of Spirit wherein Hegel states that if in “the Absolute everything is the same [it is] to palm off the Absolute as the night in which, as the saying goes, all cows are black” in response to Schelling's definition of the same concept.

-In the case of the new rabbit metaphor, where the black night has been replaced by white fog, night with fog, the rabbits' embodiment of the Absolute are manifested in short spells of poetic bliss – lost among mundane details of rabbit tending.
+In the case of the new rabbit metaphor, where the black night has been replaced by white fog, the rabbits' embodiment of the Absolute is manifested in short spells of poetic bliss – lost among mundane details of rabbit tending.
 At the heart of this metaphor lies its failure to embody the Absolute because:

 The rabbits seek to describe the Absolute as a metaphor, but just as Hegel's cow metaphor denotes an unsuccessful attempt at understanding the Absolute, so the rabbit metaphor also seeks to embody the very misunderstanding that the metaphor conveys.